 6. Open your AMP page.
 Under Search & Social, copy and paste the URL that you published your standard page to (in this example it’s www.instapage.com/standard-page) into the Canonical link URL field.

 8. Click Update to apply these changes to your AMP page.

-Once you have completed the above steps, the non-AMP and AMP version of the same page should be linked after Google indexes both pages.
+Once you have completed the above steps, the non-AMP and AMP version of the same page should be linked in organic searches after Google indexes both pages.
 This process could take between 4 days and 4 weeks, according to data from Google.

-When a visitor accesses the search result from a mobile device, the AMP version will be displayed.
-When a visitor accesses the search result from a desktop device, the non-AMP version will show.
+When a visitor accesses your page in a search result from a mobile device, the AMP version will be displayed.
+And when a visitor accesses your page in a search result from a desktop device, the non-AMP version will show.